 Ohio State University: Failure to Learn from Precedent

 Another case in which a hearing-impaired fan successfully filed suit against his local team for failing to provide captions at home games was that of Vincent Sabino against Ohio State University in 2009.

 In his claim, Sabino also cited the ADA (Title II), as well as Section 504 of the Rehabilitation Act, which states that no individual may “be excluded from the participation in, be denied the benefits, or be subjected to discrimination under any program or activity receiving federal financial assistance” on the sole basis of his/her disability.

 Claiming that the lack of captioning in any of the sports facilities at Ohio State (a public university receiving federal assistance) prevented him from being able to follow the game, especially when in the concourse areas (to purchase concessions or use the restroom), Sabino won his case against the university in 2010.

 The school now provides captions for all public announcements and play-by-play commentary on the bottom of the jumbotron/scoreboard and on televisions in the concourse areas.

 University of Kentucky: Further Calls for Captions

-A more recent case occurred in early May 2011, when a deaf fan of the University of Kentucky’s football team filed suit in order to compel the university to provide closed-captioning in its stadium.
+In early May 2011, yet another case was brought forward when a deaf fan of the University of Kentucky’s football team filed suit in order to compel the university to provide closed-captioning in its stadium.